 If you wish to visit, please call for an appointment to ensure that someone is available to meet with you.

-“To develop the full potential of children and adults with special needs and lead them closer to independence through a therapy, recreation, horse riding, life skills and farm related activity program.”
+“To develop the full potential of children and adults with special needs, guiding them closer to independence through therapy, education, horse riding, recreation and life skills programs, farm-related and social activities.”

 - A community where children and adults with special needs are treated with love and respect.